victorgoraieb/functional-programming-scala/Week 1/study-notes.md

 2. ways to combine expressions (ex: x = `2*y`)
 3. ways to abstract expressions (ex: `def sum()`)

-Functional programming ~ calculator -> REPL (Read-Eval-Print-Loop) to evaluate expressions -> for Scala type `scala`
+You can think of Functional programming as a calculator, Scala even offer its own REPL (Read-Eval-Print-Loop) to evaluate expressions, that can be accessed typing `scala`

-Evaluation - for non-primitive expressions:
+### Evaluation

+The Scala evaluation for nor non-primitive expressions follows the steps:

 1. Take the leftmost operator
 2. Evaluate the operands (left to right)
 3. Apply the operator to operands
+4. Evaluation stops once it results in a value (ex: number)

-Named operators are replaced by its definition (ex: variable size will have its defined value)
+Named operators are replaced by its definition (ex: variable size, if previously defined, will have its associated value)

-The evaluation stops once it results in a value (ex: number)
+Below, there is an example of evaluation:

 ```
 val x = 2